Brian Duensing: Minor leagues

-USA Baseball Olympic Team
+2008 Summer Olympics

-Duensing was 5–11 with a 4.32 ERA and 76 strikeouts in 23 starts with the Red Wings in before ending his season in order to represent the United States at the 2008 Olympics.
-He posted Brian's Baseball Blog from Beijing to give fans personal insight to the games from a player's perspective.
+Duensing was 5–11 with a 4.32 ERA and 76 strikeouts in 23 starts with the Red Wings in before ending his season in late July to play for the United States at the 2008 Olympics.
+He posted Brian's Baseball Blog from Beijing to give fans insight to the games from his perspective.

-In his only appearance, on August 16, Duensing pitched 3.1 scoreless innings in relief to earn the win for team USA against Canada.
-He gave up only one hit while striking out three.
+In his longest appearance, on August 16, Duensing pitched 3 1/3 scoreless innings in relief to earn the win for the U.S against Canada.
+He gave up one hit while striking out three.
+He pitched in 3 other games, totaling a 1.17 ERA as the U.S. won the bronze medal.

 Minnesota Twins

 An injury to Twins pitcher Scott Baker opened a spot for Duensing on the Twins' opening day roster.
 He made his major league debut on April 10, giving up a two-run home run to Carlos Quentin for his only earned runs in three innings pitched in the Twins' 12–5 victory over the Chicago White Sox.
-He was returned to Rochester on the 14th when Baker returned from the disabled list.
-While he was back in triple-A he went 4–6 with a 4.66 ERA in 13 starts at Rochester.
-The Twins recalled Duensing up on July 2, sending down Sean Henn to Rochester.
-The next day he made his second appearance of the season, relieving 32/3 innings, allowing one run on one hit while walking one and striking out two against the Detroit Tigers.
-On July 29, Duensing made his first major league start, against the Chicago White Sox, filling in for Francisco Liriano, who was scratched with inflammation in his left forearm.
-He went 5 innings, giving up 2 runs, which were both home runs, on 3 hits in a no decision.
+Duensing returned to Rochester on April 14 when Baker returned from the disabled list.
+While he was back in Triple-A, Duensing went 4–6 with a 4.66 ERA in 13 starts.
+The Twins recalled Duensing up on July 2, sending down Sean Henn.
+The next day, Duensing made his second appearance of the season, relieving 32/3 innings, allowing one run on one hit while walking one and striking out two against the Detroit Tigers.
+On July 29, he made his first major league start, against the Chicago White Sox, filling in for Francisco Liriano, who was scratched with inflammation in his left forearm.
+He went 5 innings, giving up 2 runs, which were both home runs, on 3 hits in a no-decision.
 Duensing got his first major league win on August 22 against the Kansas City Royals.
-He won his following start going a career best 7 innings striking out 8 batters.
-Duensing started for the Twins in game 1 of the 2009 ALDS against CC Sabathia and the New York Yankees.
+He won his following start going a career-best 7 innings striking out 8 batters.
+He started and lost Game 1 of the 2009 American League Division Series (ALDS) against CC Sabathia and the New York Yankees.

-On July 21, 2010, Duensing was inserted into the starting rotation in place of Nick Blackburn.
-Blackburn was sent to the bullpen.
-On August 14, 2010, Duensing pitched his first career shutout vs. Trevor Cahill and the Oakland Athletics.
-After the Twins clinched the division title on September 20, 2010, Duensing was announced the third starter in the Twins' postseason rotation.
-Duensing had an impressive 2010 season, pitching to a record of 10–3 with a 2.62 ERA.
-He was given the third starting spot in the Twins' playoff rotation, but pitched poorly, going just 3.1 innings while giving up 5 runs.
+On July 21, 2010, Duensing was inserted into the starting rotation in place of Nick Blackburn, who was sent to the bullpen.
+On August 14, Duensing pitched his first career shutout, besting Trevor Cahill and the Oakland Athletics.
+Duensing had an impressive season, going 10–3 with a 2.62 ERA.
+He again pitched poorly in the playoffs against the Yankees, giving up 5 runs in 3 1/3 innings in the ALDS.